unshiftio/liferaft/raft.md

 A log entry is committed once the leader that created the entry has replicated it on a majority of the servers (e.g., entry 7 in Figure 6).
 This also commits all preceding entries in the leader’s log, including entries created by previous leaders.
-Section 5.4 discusses some subtleties when applying this rule after leader changes, and it also shows that this definition of commitment is safe.
+[Section 5.4][5.4] discusses some subtleties when applying this rule after leader changes, and it also shows that this definition of commitment is safe.
 The leader keeps track of the highest index it knows to be committed, and it includes that index in future AppendEntries RPCs (including heartbeats) so that the other servers eventually find out.
 Once a follower learns that a log entry is committed, it applies the entry to its local state machine (in log order).

 We designed the Raft log mechanism to maintain a high level of coherency between the logs on different servers.
 Not only does this simplify the system’s behavior